RastkoCBS/dazhbog/README.md

+# Polkadot Hackathon 2024 Singapore & Bangkok

+Currently, an Ink! project is set up with a basic structure, but the methods have yet to be implemented, meaning the project is not fully functional.
+We participated in the Polkadot Prodigy hackathon with this project and secured first place in the DeFi category.
+The README providing an overview of the architecture.

 # Dazhbog: Decentralized Perpetual Futures on Polkadot

 Dazhbog is a decentralized perpetual futures exchange built on Polkadot for the Polkadot Prodigy hackathon.
 It utilizes ink! smart contracts to facilitate peer-to-peer margin trading of perpetual contracts.